kellerkindt/asn1rs/README.md

 );
 ```

-#### Example usage of async postgres
+#### Example: Usage of async postgres
 NOTE: This requires the `async-psql` feature.

-Using async postgres allows the message - or the batched messages - to take advantage of [`pipelining`] automatically.
+Using async postgres allows the message - or the batched messages - to take advantage of [`pipelining`].
-This can provide a speedup (personal experience: at around 26%) compared to the synchronous/blocking postgres implementation.
+This can provide a significant speedup for deep message types (personal experience this is around 26%) compared to the synchronous/blocking postgres implementation.

 ```rust
 use asn1rs::io::async_psql::*;